 Tracking mobile and stationary assets such as manufactured goods, transport vehicles, machines, tools or containers is a key prerequisite for the automation and optimization of logistics and production processes in Industry 4.0.
-To reliably orchestrate complex operations in industrial environments, the location and status of involved objects must be continuously tracked.
+To reliably orchestrate complex operations in these industrial environments, the location and status of involved objects must be continuously tracked.
 Real-Time Locating Systems (RTLS) consisting of sensors, receivers, network and control systems provide the technical infrastructure for automated, continuous monitoring.

-RTLS typically uses radio frequency signals such as BLE, GPS, RFID, UWB or WiFi technology to locate assets in a defined area.
+A RTLS system typically uses radio frequency signals such as BLE, GPS, RFID, UWB or WiFi technology to locate assets in a defined area.
 Each asset to be tracked is equipped with a sensor that emits radio signals.
 These signals are collected by a series of receivers located throughout the monitoring area.
 The receivers triangulate incoming signals to determine the exact location of each object using localization algorithms.
 Depending on business requirements, the position of each tagged object can be precisely calculated.

-Various technologies are available to enable effective communication between hardware and software components in industrial object tracking systems, depending on the specific requirements.
+Various technologies are available to enable effective communication between hardware and software components in industrial RTLS tracking systems, depending on the specific requirements.
 Whether a technology is suitable for a particular application essentially depends on whether objects need to be tracked continuously or just from time to time, whether this process needs to be automated and how accurate the localisation needs to be.

-Common tracking technologies in a nutshell
+Common RTLS tracking systems and technologies in a nutshell

-With the growing demand for more accurate, comprehensive and immediate data, businesses are adopting Real-Time Locating Systems (RTLS) to complement or replace their RFID solutions.
-UWB is recognised as the most accurate, reliable and dynamic locating technology and is therefore the gold standard for ultra-precise RTLS.
-The following comparison highlights the differences between RFID and UWB.
+With the growing demand for more accurate, comprehensive and immediate data, businesses are adopting real-time positioning systems to complement or replace their RFID solutions.
+UWB is recognised as the most accurate, reliable and dynamic RTLS technology and is therefore the gold standard for ultra-precise RTLS.
+The following comparison highlights the differences between RFID and UWB RTLS.

-Key benefits of UWB technology:
+Key benefits of UWB RTLS technology:

 UWB combines short light-speed pulses and accurately measures signal arrival time over a wide bandwidth for high-precision transmitter positioning, reaching distances of up to 200 meters in line-of-sight.
 There are various methods available to achieve this, which differ in their accuracy, energy consumption and suitability in fast environments with a large number of assets to be tracked.
 The most common methods are presented here.